 Common questions that may arise when you are experiencing a miscarriage.

-HOW DO I KNOW I AM HAVING A MISCARRIAGE?
+HOW DO I KNOW IF I AM HAVING A MISCARRIAGE?

 When you call your midwife or O.B they will have a list of questions to help them understand what is happening with your pregnancy.